the-events-calendar/event-tickets/readme.txt

 * Fix - Ensure capacity changes for source and target tickets when moving a ticket from one type to another [102636]
 * Fix - Correct escaping on attendee registration shortcode [125964]
 * Fix - Fix error with creating new ticket in block editor [126266]
+* Fix - Fix issue where tribe commerce would not submit correctly when using the attendee registration shortcode [126779]

 = [4.10.4.4] 2019-05-03 =